-Under SB 375, CARB is required to review an MPO's proposed technical methodology for quantifying GHG emission reductions from the SCS, as well as the final quantification of GHG emission reductions.
-Based on this review, CARB staff must either accept or reject the MPO's determination that its implemented SCS would achieve the applicable GHG emission reduction targets.
+Pursuant to SB 375, CARB is required to review the MPO's proposed technical methodology for quantifying GHG emission reductions from the SCS prior to their public process, as well as the final quantification of GHG emission reduction published in their adopted SCS.
+Based on this review, CARB must either accept or reject the MPO's determination that the SCS would achieve the applicable GHG emission reduction targets, when implemented.
 When assessing an MPO's determination, CARB staff will assess whether the MPO's RTP/SCS strategies and commitments support the stated GHG emission reductions, and whether there are any risks to not achieving those strategies and commitments.
-The Policy Commitments review includes analyses previously used by CARB staff in prior SCS Evaluation Staff Reports.
-Further, this review includes new analyses that assess whether there are supportive key actions (e.g., investments and whether the region is making plan adjustments and evaluating potential risks to achieving land use and transportation goals, as necessary, to meet the targets) for the RTP/SCS strategies.
+The Policy Commitments review includes analyses previously used by CARB staff in prior SCS Evaluation Staff Reports, as well as new analyses that assess whether there are supportive key actions (e.g., investments and whether the region is making plan adjustments and evaluating potential risks to achieving land use and transportation goals, as necessary, to meet the targets) for the RTP/SCS strategies.

-CARB's statutory requirement to accept or reject the MPO's determination that the implemented SCS would achieve (when fully and effectively implemented) the applicable GHG emissions reduction targets are based on the entire body of evidence analyzed in the Policy Commitments component analyses conducted by CARB staff.
-In other words, this component, taken in its entirety, will provide the sole basis for CARB's SCS determination of SCS GHG emission reduction target achievement.
+CARB's statutory requirement to accept or reject the MPO's determination that the implemented SCS would achieve (when fully and effectively implemented) the applicable GHG emission reduction targets are based on the entire body of evidence produced in the Policy Commitments component analyses conducted by CARB staff.
+In other words, this component will provide the basis for CARB's SCS determination of SCS GHG emission reduction target achievement.

-9 California Air Resources Board.
-2018 Progress Report: California's Sustainable Communities and Climate Protection Act.
-November 2018.
-Available at: https://ww2.arb.ca.gov/sites/default/files/2018-11/Final2018Report SB150 112618 02 Report.pdf.
+https://ww2.arb.ca.gov/sites/default/files/2018-11/Final2018Report SB150 112618 02 Report.pdf.